timesize/monster-oop/04-ruby-rails/ruby-oop/27/oop-reading.md

 ### Inheritance and Class Variables

 Class variables  in Ruby don't interact with inheritance in the way many people would expect.
-All subclasses share the same class variable, so changing a class variable within a subclass changes the class variable for the base class and all other subclasses.
+All subclasses share the same class variable, so **changing a class variable within a subclass changes the class variable for the base class and all other subclasses**.
 This can be good when, for instance, we want to update the total `Car` count whenever a new `Pickup` is created.
 However, `Pickup`'s `@@count` will always be equal to the total `Car` count.

 This connection can cause lots of issues if it's not intended.
 For example, a `Vehicle` class might have an `@@num_wheels` variable that stores a "default" number of wheels for a vehicle, say 4.
 If `Boat` is later created as a subclass of `Vehicle`, and `Boat`'s `@@num_wheels` is set to 0, then all vehicles will now have their number of wheels set to 0, even `Motorcylces`, `Cars`, `EighteenWheelers` and any other instances of `Vehicle` subclasses.